Schizophrenia Treatment In Ohio

 - risperidone

-As with all medications, some side effects can occur such as weight gain or tardive dyskinesia, a condition which causes muscle stiffness.
+As with all medications, side effects can occur, such as weight gain or tardive dyskinesia, a condition that causes muscle stiffness, and will be monitored by your care providers.

 Self-Management Strategies